signalapp/Signal-Desktop/CONTRIBUTING.md

 The easiest way to run all tests at once is `yarn test`.

 You can browse tests from the command line with `grunt unit-tests` or in an interactive session with `NODE_ENV=test yarn run start`.

-The `libtextsecure` tests are run
-similarly: `grunt lib-unit-tests` and `NODE_ENV=test-lib yarn run start`.
-You can tweak the appropriate `test.html` for both of these runs to get code coverage numbers via `blanket.js` (it's shown at the bottom of the web page when the run is complete).
+If you want to run the `libtextsecure` tests, you can run `yarn run test-electron`, which also runs the unit tests.

 To run Node.js tests, you can run `yarn test-server` from the command line.
 You can get code coverage numbers for this kind of run via `yarn test-server-coverage`, then display